Azure-Terraform/terraform-helm-linkerd/README.md

 # Linkerd Installtion into Kubernetes

 This repo contains Terraform code to install the linkerd service mesh into Kubernetes.
-It creates the certificates required by linkerd and installs using a helm chart.
+It creates the certificates required by linkerd and installs using helm charts  Cert-Manager in the cluster is required.

 ## Example
 ~~~~